Wiley Miller: Editorial cartoons

 A California native, Wiley studied art at Virginia Commonwealth University and worked for several Hollywood educational film studios before relocating to North Carolina in 1976 to work as an editorial cartoonist and staff artist for the Greensboro News & Record.
-In 1978, Wiley was hired by the Santa Rosa, California "Press Democrat" as staff artist and editorial cartoonist.
+In 1978, Wiley was hired by the Santa Rosa, California Press Democrat as staff artist and editorial cartoonist.
 Fenton (1982) was his first syndicated strip.
 In 1985, he was hired as an editorial cartoonist at the San Francisco Examiner.

 Non Sequitur

 In 1991, Wiley launched his popular Non Sequitur strip, eventually syndicated to 700 newspapers as well as published on Go Comics and distributed via email.
 The strip has a history of politically leaning, but more recently it has been a much more traditional strip with recurring characters.
 In 1994, Miller pioneered the use of process color in comic strips, and developed a format in 1995 that allows one cartoon to be used in two different ways for both panel dimensions and strip dimensions.

-In February 2019 many newspapers dropped Non Sequitur after the Sunday comic dated February 10, 2019 included a hidden profane message aimed at President Trump.
-As of February 14, at least 40 newspapers said they were dropping Non Sequitur, including the Los Angeles Times, The Boston Globe and the Chicago Tribune.
+In February 2019 many newspapers dropped Non Sequitur after the Sunday comic dated February 10, 2019 included a hidden profane message aimed at President Donald Trump.
+As of February 14, at least 40 newspapers said they were dropping Non Sequitur, including The Boston Globe, the Chicago Tribune, and the Los Angeles Times.
 Miller said the Trump comment was an oversight, something he had forgotten about and had intended to remove.
 However, The Hill noted that he had teased the strip in a now-deleted tweet pointing out an "Easter egg" in the image.

 Andrews McMeel Syndication, the company that publishes Non Sequitur, confirmed to The Washington Post that numerous papers had dropped the strip and apologized for not catching the insult in the first place.
 "We are sorry we missed the language in our editing process," the company's statement said.
 "If we had discovered it, we would not have distributed the cartoon without it being removed.
 We apologize to 'Non Sequitur's' clients and readers for our oversight."